 Air Quality.
 Air quality affects all residents of the region and continues to be a concern, in spite of progress in recent years.
 Recently, the region was designated as nonattainment for the current federal standards for ozone.
-More stringent standards may be established by the Environmental Protection Agency in 2010.
-DRCOG supports:
+More stringent standards may be established by the Environmental Protection Agency.

-- Efforts to reduce emissions from all sources sufficient to meet federal air quality standards. - Transportation and land use strategies that improve air quality in the region.

-Offering services, including incentives that encourage and facilitate the use of alternative modes of travel.
+- Efforts to reduce emissions from all sources sufficient to meet federal air quality standards. - Transportation and land use strategies that improve air quality in the region. - Alternative fuel sources and clean-burning technology and provision of infrastructure and services for alternative fuels. - Incentives for purchasing high fuel economy or alternative fuel vehicles or for accelerated retirement of inefficient or high-polluting personal, commercial, or fleet vehicles beyond repair. - Offering services, including incentives that encourage and facilitate the use of alternative modes of travel. - Examination of the potential of select speed limit reductions.

 Water Quality.
-As the designated water quality planning agency for the Denver metro region, DRCOG works with member jurisdictions, the state, wastewater management agencies and others to develop and implement the water quality management plan for the Denver metro region as required by the federal Clean Water Act.
-Current funding from the state for regional planning and important analyses and permitting activities are inadequate.
-DRCOG supports a regional approach to water quality planning and the protection and improvement of water quality.
-DRCOG supports coordination and collaboration among all entities with water quality responsibilities.
+DRCOG has worked with member jurisdictions, the state, wastewater management agencies and others to develop and implement the water quality management plan for the Denver metro region as required by the federal Clean Water Act.

 Funding for these responsibilities is a concern for DRCOG.
 The Water Quality Control Division, the state agency responsible for implementing the state's water quality program continues to experience funding challenges.
 It is important that the Division have adequate funding to meet its responsibilities to maintain state primacy for this program and not return responsibility to the U.S. Environmental Protection Agency.
 State primacy is important to ensuring maximum participation of local governments and the state's citizenry.
 At the same time, current funding levels for regional planning activities are inadequate.
-In particular, the state allocation for regional water quality planning and related activities that support state programs is significantly below a level that would approach compensation for the value provided to the state.
+In particular, the state allocation for regional water quality planning and related activities, which support the state programs, is significantly below a level that would approach compensation for the value provided to the state As a result, DRCOG notified the Governor it would cease its water quality planning efforts December 31, 2010.

-DRCOG supports:
+Within this context, DRCOG supports:

-- Retaining the state's primacy for the implementation of the Clean Water Act and Safe Drinking Water Act programs in Colorado. - Efforts to increase funding for state water quality programs. - A significant increase in the allocation of state funding for DRCOG's regional water quality planning and related activities.
+- A regional approach to improve and protect water quality. - Coordination and collaboration among all entities with water quality responsibilities. - Retaining the state's primacy for the implementation of the Clean Water Act and Safe Drinking Water Act programs in Colorado. - Efforts to increase funding for state water quality programs.

 Water Supply.
 An adequate, dependable supply of water is necessary for urban, agriculture, recreation and open space priorities both in the metro area and throughout the state.
-DRCOG supports:
+As such, water conservation is one of the sustainability goals for Metro Vision.